mienaikoe/ziyu/Chapters/2-7-Chapter14.md

     Kipnu paused the group in their quiet walk toward the Great Pavilion, smelling the first hints of fire in the air.
 He turned around and signaled to them to gather in close to him.
 Huddled to his right was Ginnu, untied and shivering from the cold.

     "From this point on, Linyu and I will be guiding you from above, so I want to go over a few things.
 What you see and what we see may not be the same.
 We will only be able to see things from above, so use your own judgment and decide what's best.
 Stay with your partners at all times; if one of them is hurt, make sure that the area is safe and get the both of yourselves out of here.
 If they have a listener, take it off of them and put it on yourself.
-If any one of Lissa's guardians gets a hold of one, they will be able to predict our movements so don't let this happen.
-And finally, we are not here to kill, we are here to intimidate Lissa into giving up.
+If any one of Shinna's guardians gets a hold of one, they will be able to predict our movements so don't let this happen.
+And finally, we are not here to kill, we are here to intimidate Shinna into giving up.
 Even if we have all of the weapons on Ulukoma, we wouldn't be able to defeat the guardians.
 Do not attack unless your life is in danger.
 Everyone clear?"

     "Yea," they said in a broken unison.